dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] Virtualisation is extended to data to facilitate testing
 - [ ] Virtualisation is extended to external services to facilitate stubbing in functional testing
 - [ ] Testing envrionments can be built stood up and teared down, within minutes, and are ephemeral. eg. standard test harnesses,
+- [ ] Versions of software in all environments are no older than N-1.
+- [ ] Cookbooks are developed by both a Chef expert, and a Domain expert.
+- [ ] Quality Control gates have been relaced with Quality Assurance practices.
+-
 ### Collaboration
 - [ ] Collaboration includes all of us... sysops, devs, architects, product owners, governance people
 - [ ] Sysops and developers tend to sit together (and eat pizza together and go for beer together).